Tranco

 You can customize your list to have specific properties.

-Configure a custom listAttribution: We use the lists from three providers: Alexa, Cisco Umbrella (available free of charge), and Majestic (available under a Creative Commons Attribution 3.0 Unported License).
+Configure a custom listAttribution: We currently use the lists from five providers: Cisco Umbrella (available free of charge), and Majestic (available under a CC BY 3.0 license), Farsight (only for the default list), the Chrome User Experience Report (CrUX) (available under a CC BY-SA 4.0 license), and Cloudflare Radar (available under a CC BY-NC 4.0 license).
 Tranco is not affiliated with any of these providers.

 -